Deepika keeps medal hopes alive, makes last-16; Rai, Jadhav exit | Sports-Games

 - Japan

-Fresh from winning the title at the Final Qualifier for Tokyo Games in Paris last month, Bazarzhapov drilled in two 10s in the next set.
-But the wind got the better of him as he misfired his next three arrows (7-8-7), while Jadhav remained unfazed and hit consistently in the 9-10 rings to seal the match.
+Her round-three opponents will be decided on Thursday and her bracket includes world number 8 Ksenia Perova (Russian team silver medalist in Rio 2016 and 2017 World champion) and Maja Jager of Denmark (the 2013 World champion) who are headed for a potential round-two clash.

-A repeat of his first-round scores of 29-28-27 would have been enough in the tricky second-round clash against Ellison who had a sequence of 28-27-26.
-But the inexperienced Jadhav looked completely out of sorts and shot 27-26-23 that snuffed out any little chance he had for advancing in the second round.
+''There is a lot of pressure on me, as in the last Olympics I had lost out in the last-16 round.
+I will try my very best to give my 100 per cent (on Saturday),'' Deepika, who was knocked out by Chinese Taipei's Tan Ya-Ting in Rio 2016, said.

-Earlier, Rai lost to Itay Shanny of Israel in a tight shoot-off finish for a heartbreaking second-round exit in his last Olympics.
+Earlier in the day, 37-year-old Rai lost to Itay Shanny of Israel in a tight shoot-off finish for a heartbreaking second round exit in his last Olympics.

-Both the players were locked 5-5 but Shanny, who is 15 years younger than Rai, sealed the match 10-9 with a perfect score in the shoot-off.
+Rai's Army colleague Pravin Jadhav also suffered a round-two loss as the duo failed to negotiate gusty wind conditions here.

-The world number 92 Israeli, who had knocked out Japanese team event bronze medallist Muto Hiroki in the first round, was superior to the Indian at the death as he shot three 10s from the final four arrows to sail into the pre-quarterfinals.
+Both the players were locked 5-5 but Shanny, who is 15 years younger to Rai, sealed the match 6-5 (10-9) with a perfect score in the shoot-off.

 This was the second successive round two exit for three-time Olympian Rai who had made his Games debut at Athens 2004.
 In the 2012 London Olympics too, Rai had lost in the second round.